 Sintra is a picturesque Portuguese town that is set amidst the pine covered hills of the Serra de Sintra.
 This slightly cooler climate enticed the nobility and elite of Portugal, who constructed exquisite palaces, extravagant residences and decorative gardens.
-The variety of fascinating historic buildings and beautiful scenery has established Sintra as a top rate tourist destination and the most popular day trip from Lisbon.
-This guide will provide an introduction to Sintra and links to further in-depth tourist guides.
+The variety of fascinating historic buildings and beautiful scenery has established Sintra as a top rate tourist destination and is the most popular day trip from Lisbon.
+This guide will provide an introduction to Sintra, details of the major sights and travel information.

 The beautiful Pena Palace of Sintra

-The beautiful Pena Palace is the standout monument of Sintra.
+The beautiful Pena Palace is the best attraction of Sintra.
 This 19th century palace was designed by a king who was passionate about the arts and wished his royal retreat to reflect that of an opera.
 The exterior is painted vivid colours, with decorative towers and battlements and statues of mythological creatures.

 The Stunning Pena Palace of Sintra